nmaguiar/socksd/README.md

 setting the proxy SOCKS like this:

 ![DBeaver_proxy](images/dbeaver_proxy.png)

+> Use port 31080 instead of 1080 if you use the faster Kubernetes NodePort alternative

 and you will be able to use the database directly as if you were running DBeaver inside the Kubernetes cluster: